McKay42/McEngine/README.md

 - Eclipse may complain that the ```Toolchain "MinGW GCC" is not detected```, just ignore it.
 As long as g++ and all the other tools are in your PATH, everything should work fine.

 - Make sure you create a correct ```Run Configuration```.
 The working directory must be ```${workspace_loc:McEngine\build}```, and the C/C++ Application path must be ```Windows Release/McEngine.exe``` (if this is a Windows release of course).

+If you don't want to use eclipse you'll have to create your own makefile.
+Microsoft Visual Studio and their compilers are not supported.

 ##Windows
 The Windows build needs mingw-w64 (i686 with Win32 threads), you can get it here: